 The 403b calculator is an online tool designed to help you project the future value of your 403b retirement plan.
 It considers your current savings, contribution level, employer’s contribution, expected return, and other factors.
 This gives you a clear picture of what your retirement nest egg could look like when you’re ready to step back from the daily grind.

 The 403b retirement calculator is relatively straightforward to use.
 First, you input your current age, expected retirement age, current account balance, annual contributions, and assumed annual rate of return.
 The calculator then provides you with an estimate of your savings at retirement.

-How Much Should I Be Putting in My 403b?
+How Much Should I Contribute to My 403b?

 As of 2023, the IRS allows you to contribute up to $22,500 per year to your 403b plan.
 In addition, if you’re 50 or older, you can make additional “catch-up” contributions of up to $7,500.
 Of course, how much of this you decide to contribute per paycheck will depend on your income, expenses, and personal savings goals.

 Making the Most of Your Contributions

 Remember, the more you contribute now, the larger your retirement nest egg can potentially be, thanks to the power of compound interest.
 First, however, balancing your contributions with your current financial needs is crucial.